hashicorp/nomad/website/source/docs/job-specification/reschedule.html.md

   not reschedule any more.

 Information about reschedule attempts are displayed in the CLI and API for allocations.
+Rescheduling is enabled by default for service and batch jobs with the options shown below.

 ### `reschedule` Parameter Defaults